semgrep/semgrep-docs/docs/kb/semgrep-ci/github-reusable-workflows-semgrep.md

 ## Limitations

-Reusable workflows don’t avoid the creation of a `.github/workflows/semgrep.yml` file for each repository.
+Reusable workflows don’t allow you to avoid the creation of a `.github/workflows/semgrep.yml` file for each repository.
 You still need to create one to call the reusable workflow.